weixian-nwx/msspc/README.md

 (or `run.bat`, or directly `.\.venv\Scripts\python.exe main.py`).

-The window opens with a control panel on the left and the live scanning view on the right.
+The window opens with a control panel on the left.
+The right side is a vertical
+splitter: the live scanning view on top and the **Participants** roster below (drag the divider to trade camera size against list size).
 Buttons are greyed out until their prerequisites are met (see below).

 ---

 ## 5. Operator workflow (step by step)

-The left panel is organised into three numbered steps plus a clear-data section.
+The left panel is organised into three numbered steps.
+(Destructive clear actions live in the **Settings ▸ Clear data** menu — see below.)

 ### Step 1 — Data sources